rm3l/BuildGuide/README.md

 ```

 ### Now It's time to choose a ROM and Grab it's Platform Manifest!

-###### Note: I will be using Havoc-OS as an example for the rest of this guide so change everything "havoc" to your target rom
+###### Note: I will be using Havoc-OS as an example for this guide so change everything "havoc" to your target rom

 Once chosen, go to the ROMs github and locate the platform manifest/android manifest.
 You should find a command simillar to this:
 ```